attack68/rateslib/docs/source/i_whatsnew.rst

    * - Dual
      - JSON serialisation/deserialisation of :class:`~rateslib.dual.Dual`
        and :class:`~rateslib.dual.Dual2` added for saving/loading from database or file.
+   * - FXRates
+     - The :class:`~rateslib.fx.FXRates` class has been delegated to the Rust extension to improve performance.
    * - Performance
      - Algorithm for :class:`~rateslib.fx.FXRates` generation is modified to improve the speed of instance construction for a larger number of currencies.